adamllryan/notes/README.md

-Archive of all my computer science & engineering class notes since 2022 (maybe 2023?).
-Notes in completed are fully finished for a class and finalized, and there is a branch for every other set.
+Here is an archive of all my computer science courses and topics.
+Completed branches are for classes that are finished and edited.